+This toddler and preschooler-friendly app feature friendly fish swimming to make the ABCs.
+It’s from the people behind Khan Academy, so you know they have education on the mind.
 This app offers an array of preschool skills.
 Kids will enjoy watching the fish make the ABCs, and they will also benefit from early counting, matching, and other activities to build readiness skills.

 Here’s a thorough and complete introduction to the alphabet that is developmentally appropriate as only Montessori techniques can be.
 This app features interactive activities that will help your child learn to recognize capital and lowercase letters, match sounds to letters, trace letters, and more.

+In true Montessori style, this app is not too frilly or distracting but offers naturally engaging explorations of the alphabet.
+Kids can learn at their own pace and in their own way.
 The app also includes a recording studio, allowing parents to record their own versions of the sounds and words in a familiar voice.
 It’s a must-have, especially if your child is struggling a bit to learn letters.
+It costs $3.99.

 Interactive Alphabet ABCs offers five different modes of play that grow with your child.
 Even young toddlers can join in the fun with the interactive tour (developers say it’s suitable for ages 1+).